Sick pay and leave

 During long-term sickness you will still be entitled to annual leave.

-You may find our guidance on taking long-term leave useful when planning your leave.
+You may find our guidance on taking long-term leave useful if you have advance notice that you will require time off work.

 Staying in contact